Tajir-Ramadhan/Tajir-Ramadhan/README.md

 - 👀 I’m interested in full stack developer
 - 🌱 I’m currently learning diploma in computer engineering
 - 💞️ I’m looking to collaborate on my new software engineering program
-- 📫 How to reach me @ tajiriramadhan@gmail.com
+- 📫 How to reach me tajiriramadhan@gmail.com
+- I'm happy to be part of this technology platform

 <!---
 Tajir-Ramadhan/Tajir-Ramadhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.